Skip to content

 OpenID Connect is built on the OAuth 2.0 protocol and uses an additional JSON Web Token (JWT), called an ID token, to standardize areas that OAuth 2.0 leaves up to choice, such as scopes and endpoint discovery.
 It is specifically focused on user authentication and is widely used to enable user logins on consumer websites and mobile apps.

-• Platform delegates the authentication part of the flow to Extenal Azure AD
+• Platform's OAuth service delegates the authentication part of the flow to External Azure AD

 • To authenticate, user must be registered as valid user in External AD.
 User can be invited by existing user or Customer service.